Milestones in the history of the University for Continuing Education Krems

 The academic degree Master of Business Administration (MBA) was awarded for the first time in Austria.

-Danube University Krems launched ist own arts and culture program named Campus Culture.
+Danube University Krems launched its own arts and culture program named Campus Culture.

 The academic degrees Master of Laws (LL.M.) and Master in European Studies (M.E.S.) were introduced.